yukwokto/CSS-Registration-Form/README.md

 # CSS Project
-Random projects that use CSS techniques.
+A Registration Form designed by CSS